BSS Gurukulam Higher Secondary School: Performances in Arts and Science

 The school gives predominant consideration in the field of arts.
 For the last nine years the school tops in the state school arts fest.
 The school topped in High school section in the 52nd Kerala School Kalolsavam which was held at Thrissur, in the 53rd KSK held at Malappuram and in the 56th KSK held at Thiruvananthapuram.
 The school was listed at 4th position on HSS section in 52nd KSK and 3rd in 53rd KSK.
 It was first time in the history of Palakkad that a school from the district acquired such reputed rankings.
-The school secured the highest points in the 60th KSK 2019 held in Kanhangad.
+The school secured the highest points in the 60th KSK 2019 held in Kanhangad and in KSK 2023 held at Kozhikode by securing 156 points.
+In the Kerala School Kalolsavam 2025, BSS Gurukulam topped in the school category with 171 points.

 BSS Gurukulam won the overall championship for the best school at the Kerala State School Science Festival 2019.